Mohammad-Basheer/QuizModule3/CodeBook.md

 5. Extract dataset with variables with string "mean" and "std"
 6. Replaced activity IDs with the activity labels for readability
 7. Group the dataset based on subject IDs and activity
-8. Calculate mean for the new dataset, saving under "result"
+8. Calculate mean for the new dataset, saving under "MeanSTD"
-9. Write the "result" as "avedata.txt" as final output
+9. Write the "MeanSTD" as "Avedata.txt" as final output

 #Below explains the variables used in this activity lifted from the features.txt:
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.